How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Consulting fees and pricing can be structured in several ways.
 But like most businesses offering services, the number one challenge is pricing their offers.

-Having closed my first consulting contract back in 2008 before launching several 7-figure businesses (along my business advisory), I’ve consulted over 400 clients and worked with 50+ consultants across the portfolio of companies I manage with my agency and within my investment companies.
+Having closed my first consulting contract back in 2008 before launching several 7-figure businesses (along with my business advisory), I’ve consulted over 400 clients and worked with 50+ consultants across the portfolio of companies I manage with my agency and within my investment companies.

 Pricing products is easier than pricing services because, with products, you can easily trace the production costs.
 However, with services, determining the value of what constitutes your services — time, staff, expertise — is highly subjective.